amirgamil/poseidon/README.md

 ### Differences to Torus
 1. Urgonomics of bindings, inferred to be implicit if none provided
 2. Directly control data passed to the `create` call in the init of a component by setting `this.data` when initializing a component (in `init`), does not to be called elsewhere
+    - Lends itself nicely to composition of components and some of the common patterns that come up in React
 3. Lists automatically sync changes from data source - don't need to bind a component to a data source but can provide custom functionality with a handler if necessary
 4. Router kept separate from evented model, map route(s) directly to event handlers similar to `Express` or `gomux`